jaredloftus/profiles/brockpierce.md

 Brock Pierce is an entrepreneur and venture capitalist in disruptive technology businesses.
 He is the co-founder of Blockchain Capital and Block.one, and Chairman of the Bitcoin Foundation.

 ## Bio
 An entrepreneur and venture capitalist in disruptive technology businesses, Brock Pierce co-founded Block.one in 2017 amd serves as its Head of Strategy.
-Block.one, which provides solutions, from strategic planning to product deployment, to bring blockchain to businesses.
+Block.one provides solutions, from strategic planning to product deployment, to bring blockchain to businesses.
 The company is behind the EOS project to create a new smart contract platform for building decentralized applications, based on the ethereum blockchain.
 It is raising funds for the project through the distribution of EOS tokens.

 Before Block.one, Pierce was a co-founder and managing partner of venture capital firm Blockchain Capital, which was set up in 2013.
 The firm's portfolio includes compamies such as Blockstream, GoCoin, Kraken and Xapo.